 The Port has already made significant investments to build capacity.
 However, further investment is required in the next 10 years to provide adequate berthing options for the number of, type and size of vessels.
 It is vital the Port can service all these ships or they are likely to go elsewhere.

 The Port has considered a range of options to meet this need, from not making any changes, or expanding the current breakwater, to looking at other sites for a new berth.
-The Port’s preferred option is the most flexible, balanced and economically prudent outcome.
+The Port’s proposed option is the most flexible, balanced and economically prudent outcome.